The Ultimate Guide to Blockchain Oracles

 - Tokenized real estate: Buying a home on the blockchain can soon become a reality.
 Blockchain oracles allow homebuyers and sellers to submit necessary legal documents to a smart contract.
 Deed NFTs can signify property ownership in the real world.
 Also, many developers are experimenting with tokenized real estate-investing platforms that use blockchain oracles for price feeds.

 - Insurance: Blockchain oracles may soon automate the insurance industry.
-If insurance companies use data from sources such as weather records, satellites, and even car monitors, they may be able to submit claims via the blockchain.
+If insurance companies use data from sources such as weather records, satellites, and even car monitors, they may be able to process claims via the blockchain.
 Not only that, but insurers may also offer output oracles on smart contracts that automatically pay out claims.

-- Customer loyalty rewards programs: Businesses can soon use blockchain oracles to track consumer activity and reward customers with crypto or NFTs stored in smart contracts.
+- Customer loyalty rewards programs: Businesses can use blockchain oracles to track consumer activity and reward customers with crypto or NFTs stored in smart contracts.

 - Voting: Many activists are hopeful that blockchain oracles can make democratic elections transparent.
 Blockchain-based oracles can record and transmit voting data to tamper-proof smart contracts, ensuring transparency in vote count.